pixijs/animate-extension/README.md

 This will enable you to build the project itself and see the plugin exposed from the Adobe Flash program.

+Note:
-Note: some project / file names may be changed due to not wanting to produce a plugin named "SamplePlugin".
+- some project / file names may be changed due to not wanting to produce a plugin named "SamplePlugin".
+- the certificate password is: password